Cryptonomic/Tezori/README.md

 `npm run build`

-Coming soon: Instructions for building and running the native application using Electron.js.
+To run the app as a native Electron.js application, run:

+`npm run electron-dev`

+to build a deployable native application using Electron.js, run:

+`npm run electron-package`